EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 Output is "Chance of Admit" and the remaining variables are inputs to be used for the prediction.
 Among the variables, "Serial No." was dropped.

 2. Split Train & Test set : Next, I splitted the data set into train and test set.
 Train set will be used for model implementation and test set will be used for measuring the implemented model's prediction performance for unseen data.
 For splitting, I used Scikit learn's train_test_split function with proper argument settings ( test set size to be 20% of data set and random state to be 42 which will be used as a seed by random number generator)

 3. Feature Scaling : To adjust input data scale, I used MinMaxScaler of Scikit Learn.
 This scaler converts every input data (all numeric) into (0, 1) scale.
 To do this, I applied fit_transform method to train data and transform method to test data.

 4. Now, It's time to fit our train data.
 I chose Linear Regression algorithm and fit the train data which I splitted in step 2.
 Scikit learn provides many machine learning algorithms.
 To use linear regression algorithm, I imported LinearRegression from sklearn.linear_model.
 There are not much thing to do after importing.
 Just calling 'fit' with our train input and label variable is enough to fit our train data.
 Lastly, I performed prediction with train data input using predict method of LinearRegression.
+I used default hyperparameter setting like this:
+    > LinearRegression(copy_X=True, fit_intercept=True, n_jobs=None, normalize=False)

 5. Measure Performance : To measure our prediction model's performance, some metrics are needed.
-I chose RMSE for measuring my regression model's performance.
+I chose RMSE for measuring my regression model's performance as I mentioned before.
 To use that, I imported mean_squared_error from sckit learn and gave train data label and the prediction result from step 4 as function arguments.
 And then applied numpy's square root function to get RMSE.

 6. Compare with test data set : After prediction and measurement with train data, to see the performance of my prediction model on unseen data, I performed prediction and measurement (wth RMSE) again on test data set.
 If the RMSE of train set is far lower than that of test set, this means overfitting happens.
 My result was train RMSE: 0.0593 and test RMSE: 0.0608, nearly same two numbers, which means overfitting did not happen in my linear regression model.

 7. Benchmark : To benchmark, I tried some other regression algorithms including Decision Tree, Random Forest.
 Also, for wider benchmarking I tried some classification algorithms including SVM(Support Vector Machine), Gaussian Naive Bayes, Decision Tree Classifier, Random Forest Classifier and Logistic Regression.
 To use these classification algorithms I needed to define binary classification label.
 I divided the target variable - Chance of Admit - into two classes, 1 and 0.
 When the Chance of Admit is greater than 80%, the data instance is labelled with '1' or else, it is labelled with '0'.
 For metric I used Sckit learn's score method(the mean accuracy on the given test data and labels) as well as f1 Score(weighted average of the precision and recall)
+The hyperparameters for each benchmark algorithm I used are as follows:
+* Decision Tree (random_state=42, and default settings for the others)
+    > DecisionTreeRegressor(criterion='mse', max_depth=None, max_features=None,
+           max_leaf_nodes=None, min_impurity_decrease=0.0,
+           min_impurity_split=None, min_samples_leaf=1,
+           min_samples_split=2, min_weight_fraction_leaf=0.0,
+           presort=False, random_state=42, splitter='best')
+* Random Forest (n_estimators=100, random_state=42, and defaults for the others)
+    > RandomForestRegressor()
+*

 8. Benchmark Results :
 * Regression Algorithms Benchmark Results